MathildeTans/MathildeTans.github.io/index.md

 ---
 title: BST 260 Final Project
 feature_text: |
-  ## BST 260 Final Project
-  The global effect of maternal education on childhood stunting
+  ## The global effect of maternal education on childhood stunting
+  Mathilde Tans
 feature_image: "https://img.freepik.com/free-photo/luxury-plain-green-gradient-abstract-studio-background-empty-room-with-space-your-text-picture_1258-63593.jpg?w=2000"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "Childhood stunting affects almost a quarter of all children under five worldwide.
+Aside from not reaching the (WHO) standard height for their age, stunted children are put at a disadvantage due to delayed cognitive and mental development.
+Recent studies tell us that maternal education can protect children from stunting.
+In this study, we quantify the global effect of maternal education on childhood stunting."
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.
+Childhood stunting affects almost a quarter of all children under five worldwide.
+Aside from not reaching the (WHO) standard height for their age, stunted children are put at a disadvantage due to delayed cognitive and mental development.
+Recent studies tell us that maternal education can protect children from stunting.
+In this study, we quantify the global effect of maternal education on childhood stunting.

+Test

 ## Features